 Call 561-272-0800

-Cognitive Behavioral Therapy (CBT): Definition, Usages, Type, Activity and Effectivity
+Cognitive Behavioral Therapy (CBT): Definition, Usages, Type, Techniques, Activity and Effectivity

 Cognitive Behavioral Therapy (CBT) is a cornerstone of psychotherapy.
 It offers individuals a structured approach to understanding and modifying their thoughts, emotions, and behaviors.
 At its core, CBT operates on the fundamental principle that our thoughts influence how we feel and behave, and by altering these thought patterns, we effect positive changes in our lives.